 - Indoor assignments typically require the officers to patrol the campus facilities on foot.
 Occasionally an officer assumes a fixed post assignment.
 Any indoor assignment may require standing, sitting, or walking for lengthy periods of time.

 - A motorized patrol vehicle typically performs outside patrol assignments.
 However, this assignment is also performed on bicycle or on foot.
 Officers are routinely exposed to inclement weather conditions for lengthy periods of time.

 - Because of the nature and scope of law enforcement, work does involve a degree of hazard.

 Regional Police Academy

 The UT Southwestern Police Department partners with several regional training academies to provide basic peace officer training to future officers.
 Students receive intensive training in a variety of subjects which include but are not limited to: applicable state laws, criminal investigations, use of force, search and seizure, physical training, emergency vehicle operation, and firearms training.

 Uniforms, Equipment, Per Diem, and Lodging

-The department issues most of the uniforms, equipment, and classroom supplies.
-The cadet must purchase some training-related clothing such as sweat pants, shirts, T-shirts, shorts, and running shoes as specified by the academy.
+The UTSW University Police Department issues most of the uniforms, equipment, and classroom supplies.
+Cadets must purchase some training-related clothing such as sweat pants, shirts, T-shirts, shorts, and running shoes as specified by the academy.

 Assignment and Field Training

 Upon successful completion and graduation from a Regional Training Academy or upon hiring of a lateral police officer, the new officer will be assigned to a shift and a field-training officer (FTO).
-The new officer will then undergo approximately 3 months of training with the FTO.
+The new officer will then undergo approximately three months of training with the FTO.
 The FTO assists the officer with the final phase of his or her training by observing, evaluating, and grading the new officer's progress on a daily basis.

 If the new officer successfully completes the field-training program, he or she is then assigned to a shift and placed on regular status.